 Think of it just like college.
 Graduation was “success,” but it’s also merely the aggregation of many daily successes, such as attending classes and passing exams.

-And when you can get yourself to stop thinking so much about your vision (results-orientation), and simply focus on the next goal on your pathway to success (process-orientation), you focus all your energy on what matters most to getting there.
+When you can get yourself to stop thinking so much about your vision (results-orientation).
+And simply focus on the next goal on your path to success (process-orientation), you focus all your energy on what matters most to getting there.

-So, even if you don’t know what you want, just take a moment to dream and scheme that grandest vision for your career and life, and a pathway that moves you there.
+So, even if you don’t know what you want, just take a moment to dream and scheme that grandest vision and a path to success that moves you there.

 Then, as you move through the next four steps, focus on the one goal right in front of you that keeps you moving in the right direction.